"Play is the highest form of research."

 The third component is the use of interactive and creative teaching methods where children learn basic skills through contextual learning, team building, and utilizing the "hundred languages of children".
 Our teachers follow an emergent, child-led curriculum inspired by the Reggio Emilia approach to learning.
 Through daily observations and documentation, our team of educators work to create inspiring provocations in the classrooms that expand on the interests of our students and lead to larger project work.

-Students in the Upper classroom have the opportunity to participate in co-curricular opportunities made possible through collaborative partnerships within our community.
+Students in the Orchid Room have the opportunity to participate in co-curricular opportunities made possible through collaborative partnerships within our community.
 Relationship building is an integral part of our program and we are honored to work with these organizations.

 Movement Monday: Yoga and mindfulness practices with Growga provides essential tools to support physical development as well as social/emotional development.